BZoennchen/supercollider-book/chapters/supercollider/synths/2-sc-synths.md

 :name: hint-free-synths
 :class: remark
 The audio server does not know when to cleanup your synth.
-You have to tell the server explicitly -- there is no automatic garbage collection.
+You have to tell the server explicitly---there is no automatic garbage collection.
 ```

 We can also **store** the [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) permanently on our hard drive by calling ``store()`` instead of ``add()``.